amberramesh/bubble-treemaps/README.md

 **Top-N Cell Types**: Cell types are ranked on highest count using the [standard approach](https://en.wikipedia.org/wiki/Ranking#Standard_competition_ranking_.28.221224.22_ranking.29) and the top N are labeled, with a default N = 10.

-**Large Clusters**

-Anatomical structures linked to a minimum of N-cells are labeled, with a default N = 5.
+**Large Clusters**: Anatomical structures linked to a minimum of N-cells are labeled, with a default N = 5.

-**FTU Nodes**

-Labels a collection of FTUs, where an FTU is the largest cluster having all descendant nodes marked as FTU.
+**FTU Nodes**: Labels a collection of FTUs, where an FTU is the largest cluster having all descendant nodes marked as FTU.
 ### Legends
 The cell type legend is based on the coloring approach selected.
 This would either be the categorical information, such as cell supertypes, or the unique cell types occurring in the dataset.